nim-lang/nimble/readme.markdown

 ### Compile with `nim` after changing the nimble directory

-`nim` has been preconfigured to look at the default nimble directory while compiling, so no extra step is required to use nimble managed packages in your code.
+The Nim compiler been preconfigured to look at the default nimble directory while compiling, so no extra step is required to use nimble managed packages in your code.
-However, if you are using custom `nimbleDir`, you need to specify `--NimblePath:PATH` option (`nimblepath` is case insensitive).
+However, if you are using a custom `nimbleDir`, you need to specify `--nimblePath:PATH` option.
 For example, if your `nimble` directory is located at `/some/custom/path/nimble`, this should work:

 ```
-nim c --nimblepath:/some/custom/path/nimble/pkgs main.nim
+nim c --nimblePath:/some/custom/path/nimble/pkgs main.nim
 ```

 Some code editors rely on `nim check` to check for errors under the hood (e.g. VScode),